DanyGames2014/UniTweaks/README.md

 * Lava Without Source Fix - Flowing lava now correctly dissapears when source block is removed
 * Bow Held Fix - Bows are now being held correctly and not as only items
 * Leggings Riding Fix - Fix leggings not adjusting while riding
+* Video Settings Slider Fix - Fixes sliders not being slidable in the video settings screen